Lufdee/auctionApp_v2/README.md

 -Tomas
 	- Drafted the database schema logic
 	- Created abstract user model, auction model
-	- Done most of the fetch functions and their linkage to vue components
+	- Done most of the fetch functions and their linkage to vue components(non functional due to session authentication not implemented fully and thus unable to link foreign keys to requests)
 	- Defined all serializers
 	- Defined all views
 	- Implemented search